The Rio Times I News in Rio de Janeiro, Brazil

 ENTERTAINMENT

-By Ciara Long, Contributing Reporter RIO DE JANEIRO, BRAZIL – Tickets to watch Rio de Janeiro’s samba schools parade competition, the central part of the...
+By Ciara Long, Contributing Reporter RIO DE JANEIRO, BRAZIL - To celebrate its 80th birthday, the Institute of National Historic and Artistic Heritage (IPHAN) has...

 SPORTS